EXA-UQ/EXAUQ-Toolbox/.github/CODE-OF-CONDUCT.md

-# Contributor Covenant Code of Conduct
+# EXAUQ-Toolbox Contributor Code of Conduct

+**NOTE: THIS NEEDS UPDATING WITH ENFORCEMENT POLICIES WHEN DECIDED**

 ## Our Pledge